shreyas-satish/govote/faq.md

 Share this with your friends and family.
 Get them to register to vote.
 Reach out if they face any issues.

+**The map says my address is not in Bangalore**

+The map only tracks BBMP constituencies, so a few Bengaluru Rural/Urban constituencies that aren't under BBMP are not covered.
+You can still use the form to register to vote, we will add some more resources here soon.

 **I don't have a pre existing voter Id, help?**

 Fill Form 6 with the same details instead of Form 8.
 Make sure you were born